Sending Mail to an Offender

 All correspondence must comply with the Virginia Department of Corrections (VADOC) procedures and not pose a threat to the facility’s security, violate any state or federal law, or violate any U.S. Postal Service regulation.
 View more details in Operating Procedure 803.1.

 Disclaimer: These mailing procedures apply to VADOC facilities only.
-Offenders under the responsibility of the VADOC but housed in a local/regional jail must follow the rules of that jail.
+Inmates under the responsibility of the VADOC but housed in a local/regional jail must follow the rules of that jail.
 Please contact that jail directly to learn more about their procedures.

 Sending Mail